First-Time Home Buyer Guide: Albany, NY (2026)

 Why Albany, NY Is a Great Market for First-Time Buyers

 Albany's real estate market offers first-time buyers more value per dollar than most Northeast cities.
-With median home prices around $268K and a strong rental market providing a safety net, buying in Albany makes financial sense.
+With a city median sale price of about $254,000 (per Redfin, March 2026 data) and a strong rental market providing a safety net, buying in Albany makes financial sense.
 The Capital Region also benefits from a stable economy anchored by state government, healthcare, and education sectors — which translates to consistent property values.

 Step 1: Get Pre-Approved for a Mortgage